 B) a valid ETSI test report.

 A combination ‘mix and match’ hybrid of the FCC and ETSI reports is not allowed.
-With the variations in the required testing for FCC and ETSI compliance, it may require less testing or be deemed easier to comply via the FCC or the ETSI requirements.
-It is accepted that either route is acceptable, however the supplier must ensure that device operates in accordance with the LIPD.
-Also it was noted that the version of either the ETSI of FCC standard must the same as per the Official Journal of the European Union (ETSI standards) or the FCC rules respectively that apply on the date the device is imported into or manufactured in Australia or New Zealand.
-An older version of the standard is technically not acceptable, these may include old versions of ETSI EN 300 328 such as Version 1.4.1 etc of FCC Part 15C reports using methods of ANSI C63.4: 2009 and ANSI C63.10: 2009.
-The ACMA have indicated that they would accept a suitably qualified person, or a test laboratory issuing a statement to the effect that a test report to an ‘old dated version’ of a standard shows the device would also comply with ‘new dated version’ of the standard.
-However in the case of a dispute or issue arsing surrounding compliance then the current versions of testing methods would be favored.
+Either route is acceptable, however, the supplier must ensure that the device operates in accordance with the ‘LIPD’.
+Also, the version of the ETSI of FCC standard must the same as that, which was in effect on the date the device was first imported into or manufactured in Australia.
+An older version of the standard is technically not acceptable, but the latest version is not strictly required for Level 1 compliance.
+The ACMA has indicated that they would accept a suitably qualified person, or a test laboratory issuing a statement to the effect that a test report to an ‘old dated version’ of a standard shows the device would also comply with ‘new dated version’ of the standard.
+However, in the case of a dispute, the current versions of standards would be favoured.

-An example of how to show compliance would be that the supplier can demonstrate compliance to all of the applicable requirements included in the FCC rules or the ETSI standards listed in AS/NZS 4268:2017, including testing at extreme temperatures, voltage extremes etc. However, if the FCC rules or the ETSI standard does not specify such testing (i.e. testing at extreme temperatures is not required) then this is not required.
-It must be remembered that if an SRD transmitter operates in Australia outside of the parameters, authorised by the LIPD class license, then the transmitter will be unlicensed and the end user could be prosecuted for offense(s) under the Radiocommunications Act 1992.
+The safest approach is for the supplier to show compliance would be with all applicable requirements included in AS/NZS 4268:2017, including testing at extreme temperatures, extreme voltages etc. However, if the FCC rules or the ETSI standard does not specify such testing (i.e. testing at extreme temperatures) then this is not required.
+Be mindful however that if an SRD transmitter operates in Australia outside of the parameters, authorised by the LIPD class license, the transmitter will be deemed by the ACMA to be unlicensed and the end user could be prosecuted for the offence(s) under the Radiocommunications Act.